amanat-2003/zoom-clone/README.md

 # Zoom Clone
-This is a Zoom clone app created by Amanat Singh using Flutter, Jitsi Meet, and Google Sign-In.
+This is a Zoom clone app created using Flutter, Jitsi Meet, and Google Sign-In.
 The app allows users to create and join video conferences similar to Zoom using Jitsi Meet's open-source video conferencing library, and users can sign in with their Google account for authentication.

 # Features
 Video Conferencing: Users can create and join video conferences with other users in real-time, similar to Zoom.
 The app utilizes the Jitsi Meet library to provide seamless video conferencing functionality.